My 3 Favourite Exercises To Fight Back Pain

 Why does it?
 If you are experiencing back pain, or a feeling of “tightness” in the back.
 It is also an excellent warm-up exercise to get us mobile for a big day.

 - Start off kneeling on all fours.
 Knees under hips, wrist under shoulders, spine in a neutral (straight) position.

-- Next we will take a deep breath in.
-As you inhale arch your back, pushing it up towards the sky (just like and angry cat).
+- Next, we will take a deep breath in.
+As you inhale arch your back, pushing it up towards the sky (just like an angry cat).

 What you should feel after you do it: A reduction in back stiffness or tightness

 Why do it: If you are experiencing back pain, or neck pain.
 If you have a poor hip extension.
 You want to strengthen your core stabilisers.
 It can also relieve headaches.

 - Start off on all fours similar to cat/camel exercise, with your wrist on the floor underneath your shoulders, knees underneath hips.

 - Switch on your core.
 Start off by dragging the left leg along the floor behind us until our leg is straight.
 Lift the leg off the floor until it is in line with your back.
 Take special care not to arch your back or rotate at your hips.

 - Slowly lower the leg back to the starting position and repeat on the opposite side.

 - The next step is extending the left arm out the same way we moved the leg.
 Slide the back of the hand along the ground away from the body until the arm is straight.
 Then lift the arm off the ground until it is in line with the spine.

 - Repeat on the opposite side.